Yuichiro3/YuichiroKobayashi/Independent Research Project/README.md

-# Serendipity Experience Detection in Amazon Online Reviews with Support Vector Machnie and Convolutional Neural Network
+# Serendipity Experience Detection in Amazon Online Reviews with Support Vector Machine and Convolutional Neural Network

 ## Project Overview
 Investigating **serendipitous recommender systems** is becoming a common trend in **Artificial Intelligence (AI)** research to provide serendipitous recommendations for consumers.